+- Accountant

 - Auditor

 - Cost Accountant

 - Financial Analyst

 - Managerial Accountant

-- Accounts Payable Manager
+- Accounts Payable

-- Accounts Receivable Manager
+- Accounts Receivable

 Graduates of this program know the accounting processes and cycles of professional accounting firms, businesses, and government agencies.
 They can manage accounts receivable, accounts payable, and payroll, and can also prepare tax returns, prepare and analyze financial statements, and use computer applications proficiently.
 They can perform advanced accounting tasks pertaining to taxes, auditing, fraud examination, and international accounting.
 They can apply, analyze, synthesize, and evaluate facts and theories; locate, evaluate, and integrate appropriate primary and secondary sources; integrate their ideas with the ideas of others to create new knowledge; recognize and address complex ethical situations; communicate effectively in a variety of scenarios; and operate effectively within a continually changing environment.
-Graduates value communication, critical thinking and problem solving, scientific and information literacy, financial literacy, diversity awareness, and knowledge creation skills and the need to incorporate them in meaningful ways.
+Graduates value communication, critical thinking and problem solving, scientific and information literacy, financial Iteracy, diversity awareness, knowledge creation skills, and the need to incorporate them in meaningful ways.